 At Ōtaki, the Ngāti Raukawa tribe’s wharenui (meeting house), built in 1936, is an example of traditional carving and decoration in modern materials.
-Nearby, Rangiātea Church symbolises the synthesis of Māori and European spirituality.
+Nearby, the rebuilt Rangiātea Church symbolises a synthesis of Māori and European spirituality.

 Church of the phoenix